 Normal-tension glaucoma is very similar to primary open-angle glaucoma, except that damage to the optic nerve occurs even though eye pressure is not elevated.

 Other types of glaucoma include congenital (an inherited condition affecting infants born with angle-closure defects), juvenile (openangle glaucoma affecting children and young adults), and secondary (resulting from some other medical condition in the eye or body).

 Some of the risk factors for glaucoma (e.g., eye pressure and the condition of the cornea and optic nerve) must be determined by an eye doctor.
 That’s why it’s important to get comprehensive, dilated eye exams on a regular basis, starting at the right age for your risk category.

 The most common types—open-angle and angle-closure glaucoma—have completely different symptoms.
 However, there are some general risk factors to keep in mind.

 - High eye pressure

-- Age 40 and older for African Americans
+- Being age 40 and older for African Americans

-Other possible risk factors include high myopia (severe nearsightedness), diabetes, eye surgery or injury, high blood pressure, and use of corticosteroids (for example; eye drops, pills, inhalers, and creams).
+Potential risk factors include severe nearsightedness, diabetes, eye surgery or injury, high blood pressure, and use of corticosteroids (e.g., eye drops, pills, inhalers, and creams).